Updated May 7, 2024

 We have all heard the stories — a city, hospital network or large organization suffers an insidious ransomware attack.
 The breach impacts the privacy and data of hundreds of thousands of people and adds up to multimillions of dollars to repair and rebuild the data infrastructure and reputation of the entity.
 If you think it can’t happen to your small or medium-sized business (SMB), here’s your official notice.
 It’s time to build a ransomware defense strategy, because you may be next.
 It’s also past time to add cyber coverage to your toolbox.

 Cybersecurity industry analysts warn that SMBs are at ever-growing risk for cyberattacks.
 Hackers, it seems, have discovered that many SMBs are not paying attention to their cybersecurity.
 Ransomware attacks, in particular, have skyrocketed over the past several years, and the pace is only increasing.
-Ransomware attacks continue to be the fastest growing type of cybercrime, with Cybercrime Magazine projecting, in late 2022, that: “The frequency of ransomware attacks on governments, businesses, consumers and devices will continue to rise over the next 5 years and reach every two seconds by 2031.”
+Ransomware attacks continue to be the fastest growing type of cybercrime, with Cybercrime Magazine projecting, in early 2024, that: “The frequency of ransomware attacks on governments, businesses, consumers and devices will continue to rise over the next 8 years and reach every two seconds by 2031.”

 What is a business to do?
 The first step in your ransomware defense strategy is to put in place protective information technology (IT) measures — the sooner the better.
 The second step is to train employees on how to stay safe.
 The third step is to make sure you have an appropriate level of cybersecurity insurance to protect your business assets.